UNDI18: The Rise of Youth in Malaysia

 In July 2019, Malaysia parliament has approved a bill reducing the voting age for general elections from 21 to 18 years old.
 211 out of 222 lawmakers said they supported the amendments to Malaysia's federal constitution, which allows the changes to be introduced.

-The previous Prime Minister Mahathir Mohamad says that “Malaysian youths are now more politically aware than in previous years.
+The previous Prime Minister Mahathir Mohamad said that “Malaysian youths are now more politically aware than in previous years.
 This step is needed to give them the opportunity, space, and voice to design the country's democracy through elections”.

 In addition, the amendments also introduce Automatic Voter Registration (AVR), with eligible citizens to cast their votes as soon as they turn 18.